Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ### Execute Some Queries

-Go to the **ZERO_TO_CHAT_WITH_YOUR_DATA** worksheet and change the warehouse to use the new warehouse you created in the last section.
+Go to the **ZERO_TO_CHAT_WITH_YOUR_DATA_WITH_CYBERSYN** worksheet and change the warehouse to use the new warehouse you created in the last section.
 Your worksheet context should be the following:

 **Role:** `LAB_USER_ROLE_<NUMBER>`
 **Warehouse:** `LAB_USER_WAREHOUSE`